-Thanks to Montgenèvre's unique location, everyone who purchases a lift pass of 6 days or more is entitled to a free day skiing in a host of resorts in the surrounding area - and with a mini-bus available to get you there, they are closer than ever.
-What’s more, you’re not limited to just one, if you wanted to go to a different one each day, you could!
+Thanks to Montgenevre's unique location, everyone who purchases a lift pass of 6 days or more is entitled to a free day skiing in a host of resorts in the surrounding area - and with a mini-bus available to get you there, they are closer than ever.
+What’s more, you’re not limited to just one; if you want to go to a different resort each day, you can do!
 Read on for our summary of where to go and why.

 Approx. 30 mins from Montgenèvre.
 Single person prices need minimum of 4 people.

-Sauze D’Oulx is famous for its abundance of rolling, tree lined red-runs, buzzing mountain restaurants and lively après scene.
-Tucked out of the wind but facing the sun, it has a chilled out atmosphere in the day and is a great place to go to work on a goggle tan!
+Sauze D’Oulx is famous for its abundance of rolling, tree lined red runs, buzzing mountain restaurants and lively après scene.
+Hidden from the wind but facing the sun, this Italian resort has a chilled out atmosphere in the day and is a great place to go to work on a goggle tan!